anselm/blox/IDEAS.md

-	- see the flowers in the xr view -> do i need a "ground" concept? should i attach everything to a world origin anchor?

-	- attach a navigator concept to me

-	- implement be in front with text that is always readable, and have it be a kind of placeable popup object that is smart maybe try an arrow also

 # STORIES

 	What is a good fun story that I can tell?
 That shows how it is easy and useful to tell rich stories?